sc68cal/openstack-networking-guide/scenario-dvr/scenario-dvr.md

   $ nova floating-ip-associate demo-instance1 203.0.113.102
   ```

-1. On the compute node with the instance, verify creation of the 'fip'
+1. On the compute node with the instance, verify creation of the `fip`
    namespace.

   ```